is-project-4th-year/team-profile-site-travellers/Documentation.md

 - How to create and name branches
 - How to use the project dashboard on github
 - How to use git Rebase
+- How to create issues as well as milestones and link them